fxpar/Simple-voc-quiz/README.md

 You can tell the quiz to go to the next set of questions after a certain number of rounds.
 By default, it goes to the next level after three stars ⭐⭐⭐

+## Force feed your brain
+You want it hard?
+You can set the "force feed mode", so that each mistakes shows you the correct answer... and goes back at the beginning of the set.
+Very good for maximum repetition and for discovery mode, one new word at a time.

 ## Internationalization
 The quiz includes a french and an english interface.
 You can easily add your own language at the bottom of the script.